Visit our keyboard shortcuts docs for details

 The Artist in Residence (AIR) program at Lassen Volcanic National Park offers amateur and professional artists an opportunity to pursue their particular art form in the park's inspiring environment.
 The AIR program seeks to:

 Amateur and professional artists of any medium are welcome to apply.
 This includes, but is not limited to: writers, sculptors, photographers, painters, musicians, and composers.
-View the AIR Program Guide for more information about the program and how to apply.
+The program is offered annually.
+Applications are accepted through October 31 of the preceding year and all applicants are notified about selection by December 15.
+The selected artist then has until December 31 of the program year to complete his/her residency.
+View more about the program and apply for the 2023 season at Volunteer.gov.

 2017 AIR | Jym Davis